 representing the restart position as stated in the binary

-If the slave is a multi-source replication slave, you must
+If the replica is a multi-source replica, you must use the

 FOR CHANNEL clause to name the